eggborne/beep-boop/README.md

 # Beep-Boop!
-#### Special Project #3 for Epicodus, 10 August 2018
+#### Special Project #3 for Epicodus, 17 August 2018
 ### by Michael Donovan

 [Visit at GitHub Pages](https://eggborne.github.io/beep-boop)

 ## Description

-A website that takes a user-submitted number and outputs an enumerated list with some numbers replaced with cute statements a la FizzBuzz.
+A website that takes a user-submitted number and outputs an enumerated list with some numbers replaced with cute words/phrases à la FizzBuzz.

 ## Technologies Used:
 * HTML